Borrowing From P2P Lending

 Peer-to-peer lending services have a key advantage in that they eliminate the role of conventional banks in lending.
 This helps to reduce overhead costs, which leads to better rates for both lenders and borrowers.

-What you will need know to participate in peer-to-peer lending.
+What you will need to know to participate in peer-to-peer lending.

 The online approach brings a sense of community to the process.
 Rather than a bank making decisions on who gets funded, personal lenders get to decide.
 They would check not just for expected returns, but also borrowers’ motivations for getting such funding as well.